IHE/ITI.Topologies/topologies.md

 However, since they represent a physical place, rather than the actual entity that might provide services or maintain IT infrastructure, they are typically not used in Document Sharing outside of facilitating discovery of the Organization that a user desires to share with.

 Finally, the Practitioner and PractitionerRole Resources provide information about individual Practitioners that practice at an Organization.
-They are relevant to DocumentSharing in that they will commonly be referenced in documents and their metadata, but they are also relevant for message delivery use cases in the event a message needs to be delivered to an individual.
+They are relevant to DocumentSharing in that they will commonly be referenced in documents and their metadata, but they are also relevant for push use cases in the event a message needs to be delivered to an individual.

 Directory policy will dictate the relationships between these Resources in the directory.
 A key decision that needs to be made is the primary hierarchy of the directory, i.e. what Organization.partOf represents.